che220/covid-19/README.md

 ### 2020-03-24

 Looks like the curve is flattening.
 Use quadratic function again.
+NYC's method works.

+1. widespread testing
+2. lockdown

+Hopefully other big cities adopt this quickly.

 |Date | Prediction | Actual |
 |-----|------------|--------|